bokeh/bokeh/sphinx/source/docs/user_guide/annotations.rst

 Whiskers
 --------

+A |Whisker| annotation is a "stem" that is dimensionally linked to the data in the plot.
+You can define this annotation using :ref:`data or screen units <userguide_styling_units>`.

-A |Whisker| will create a dimensionally linked "stem", either located in data or screen coordinates.
-Indicating error or uncertainty for measurements at a single point would be one common use for the Whisker annotation.
+A common use for whisker annotations is to indicate error margins or uncertainty for measurements at a single point.

+These are the most commonly used properties for this annotation:

+* ``lower``: The coordinates of the lower end of the whisker.
+* ``upper``: The coordinates of the upper end of the whisker.
+* ``dimension``: The direction of the whisker.
+The direction can be one of these two values: Either * ``"width"`` for whiskers that are parallel to the plot's x axis.
+Or ``"height"`` for whiskers that are parallel to the plot's y axis.
+* ``base``: The location of the whisker along the dimension specified with ``dimension``.
+* The standard :ref:`line properties <userguide_styling_line_properties>`.

 .. bokeh-plot:: docs/user_guide/examples/plotting_whisker.py
     :source-position: above